missuo/Inject-IPA/README.md

-# Inject Dylib to IPA
+# Inject dylib into IPA

 Inject dylib into ipa